 The actual construction of the two types of MOSFETs differ.
-There’s plenty of explanations out there on the layers and how they are made.
+There are plenty contraction explanations out there on the layers.
 Instead, let’s focus on how you use them in a circuit.

-How that resistance changes, depends on if it is a N-Channel or P-Channel MOSFET.
+How that resistance changes, depends on if it is an N-Channel or P-Channel MOSFET.